MaxvanHorssen/random-tilings/README.md

 </p>

 ## Random tilings of the hexagon with gaps
-In order to create a random tiling of a hexagon with gaps, call:
+In order to create a random tiling of a hexagon with gaps, call the routine:
 ```python
 draw_hexagon_gap(n,w,gap,a=1,b=1,c=1,edge=0,dpi=200,show_figure=True)
 ```